Zoo Tower: Layout

 The Zoo tower was a first generation flak tower.
-Like all the flak towers, it had a main facility that housed the anti aircraft guns, the G building, and a smaller building that had sensory equipment, including radar.
-This was the smaller L building.
-The two were connected by an tunnel that carried a telephone line to transmit information needed to fight enemy aircraft; and also pipes and cables for water, heating, and electrical power.
+Like all the flak towers, it had a main facility that housed the anti aircraft guns, the G building, and a smaller building, the L building, that had sensory equipment, including radar.
+The two were connected by a tunnel that carried a telephone line to transmit information needed to fight enemy aircraft; and also pipes and cables for water, heating, and electrical power.

 There was only one cellar floor and six upper floors above that, despite the tower being 39 m tall—about the height of a 13-storey building.
 The second floor was used to house the most priceless and irreplaceable holdings of 14 museums from Berlin.
 The rooms were climate controlled.
 The third floor held an 85-bed hospital.

 Specifications

-As with all flak towers, the installation consisted of two towers, the Main G tower, which held the anti aircraft armaments, and the L tower which held radar and detection equipment.
+As with all flak towers, the installation consisted of two towers, the main G tower, which held the anti-aircraft armaments, and the L tower which held radar and detection equipment.
 The G Tower could accommodate 15,000 people.

-The Main G tower was crewed by 350 anti-aircraft personnel, and assisted by Hitler Youth.
+The G tower was crewed by 350 anti-aircraft personnel and assisted by the Hitler Youth.

 It was a ferro-concrete structure.
 The larger tower was large, roughly 70 metres wide by 70 metres deep.

 The walls were 2.4 meters thick, and the roof was 1.5 meters thick.
 It was the largest air raid shelter in Berlin.

-In terms of provisions, and the defenses of the Zoo Tower, the defenders certainly believed it to be sufficient - "The complex was so well stocked with supplies and ammunition that the military garrison believed that, no matter what happened to the rest of Berlin, the zoo tower could hold out for a year if need be".
+In terms of provisions, and the defenses of the Zoo Tower, the defenders certainly believed it to be sufficient - "The complex was so well stocked with supplies and ammunition that the military garrison believed that, no matter what happened to the rest of Berlin, the zoo tower could hold out for a year if need be."

 Armaments

 From 1943, the roof of the facility had four twin mounts of 12.8 cm FlaK 40.
 As bombers took to higher altitudes, these were the only guns that could hit them.
 Each barrel could fire 10 to 12 rounds a minute; thus, each twin mounted battery was rated to fire a maximum of 24 rounds a minute, and four twin mounts could fire as many as 96 rounds a minute.
 The guns were loaded electrically, with the ammunition fed into hoppers.
 Younger Hitler Youth, while officially not supposed to be combatants, assisted the military during the loading process.
 Before the 12.8 cm FlaK became available in sufficient numbers, the tower was armed with 10.5 cm FlaK 38.

-There was also an array of smaller (20mm and 37mm) anti aircraft guns on the lower platforms.
+There was also an array of smaller (20mm and 37mm) anti-aircraft guns on the lower platforms.